otaviomf123/ai_storm/README.md

   ```

-go to the folder where the code is and install the libraries with the command in terminal.
+go to the folder where the code, and install the libraries with the command in terminal.

   ```sh
 pip install -r requirements.txt